MichaelSchneeberger/sosopt/README.md

 To account for this, a hyristic can be enabled that preselect a specific value for $\alpha$.
 This heursitic constructs a gram matrix in a way that prioritizes nonzero entries corresponding to monomial in $Z(x)$ that involve multiple variables.
 In the above example, $\alpha=0$ is selected for $Q_p$.
-This heuristic can be enabled as follows:
+This heuristic is enabled by default and can be disabled as follows:

 ``` python
 problem = sosopt.sos_problem(